 C.F Martin and Company were established in 1833 by Christian Frederick Martin.
 Martin is almost a 200-year-old company.
 Martin produced high-end acoustic guitar, which is to become one of the biggest names in the industry.
-The secret ingredient to its innovation in acoustic guitars was moving away from the commonly used Spanish flavour.
+The secret ingredient to its innovation in acoustic guitars was moving away from the commonly used Spanish flavor.
 Many world-class musicians prefer the unique sound created by Martin & Co.
 But most notably, Ed Sheeran, The Avett Brothers, Mumford & Sons, and The Lumineers use martin guitar to create their brilliant melodies.
 Martin guitars are not so expensive.
-It is the perfect choice for beginners and intermediate players because of their inexpensiveness yet high-quality built.
+It is the perfect choice for beginners and intermediate players because of its inexpensiveness yet high-quality built.
 But Martin does make top-of-the-line costly models which can cost more than $2,000.
 You absolutely must try Martin’s new 17 series.

 Martin guitars always come with the best in-stock selection.
 Martin is also famous for its exclusive and custom models.
 They use a hand selection of materials for the custom instrument.
 You can surely get the product you expect from a 200-year-old brand.
 So in this article, I will bring you the best Martin acoustic guitars while covering all the categories.